Click on any of the following links for information:

 Sauk Valley Community College will recognize an “administrative transfer” from one course level to another course level, or from one section of a course to another section of that course, until the last date in the term to withdraw from a course as long as the “sending” instructor, “receiving” instructor, and the student all agree to the transfer in writing.

-At times, it may be in the student’s best interest to change from one program of study to another or re-enter the College after a period of absence.
-In such cases, grades earned in the previous program of study which are not required as part of the new program will not be used to determine the student’s Cumulative Grade Point Average (CGPA) or in the computation of degree or certificate requirements in the newly selected program.
+On occasion, a student may realize that a new career path is in his/her best interest.
+In such cases, grades earned in the previous program of study, which are not required as part of the new career (non-transfer) program, will not be used to determine the student’s Cumulative Grade Point Average (CGPA) or in the computation of degree or certificate requirements in the newly selected career program.
 The student must follow a prescribed course of study as set forth in the College catalog.
 Once this policy has been enforced it cannot be rescinded.

-Students wishing to choose this option should contact the Dean of Student Services for further details.
+Students wishing to choose this option should contact the Dean of Student Services for further details at 815-835-6305.

 A student may repeat a course or courses previously taken at the College or courses transferred in from other accredited institutions of higher learning.
 All grades earned at Sauk shall be recorded on the official transcript; however, only the last grade and credit shall be used to determine the student’s grade point average.
 A student should be aware that other colleges may interpret repeated courses according to their own policy.